Autowiring

 child: ChildClass

-parentDep: ParentDependent # THROWS EXCEPTION, both parent and child matches
+parentDep: ParentDependent # THROWS EXCEPTION, both parent and child services match

-childDep: ChildDependent # passes the service 'child' to the constructor
+childDep: ChildDependent # autowiring passes the child service to the constructor

-The parentDep service throws the exception Multiple services of type ParentClass found: parent, child because both parent and child fit into its constructor and autowiring can not make a decision on which one to choose.
+The parentDep service throws the exception Multiple services of type ParentClass found: parent, child, because both the parent and child services fit into its constructor, and autowiring cannot decide which one to choose.

-For service child, we can therefore narrow down its autowiring to ChildClass:
+For the child service, we can therefore narrow its autowiring to the type ChildClass:

 services: